learnforpractice/pyeos/README.md

 Smart contract execution will be stopped when the code at the line of breakpoint is being executed.

-To disable debugging, run the following command.
+To disable debugging, run the following code.

 ```
 debug.disable()